arangodb/arangodb/Documentation/DocuBlocks/Rest/Bulk/batch_processing.md

 the individual HTTP responses for all batch parts, including the full HTTP result header (with status code and other potential headers) and an optional result body.
-The individual batch parts in the result are seperated using the same boundary value as specified in the request.
+The individual batch parts in the result are separated using the same boundary value as specified in the request.

 The order of batch parts in the response will be the same as in the original client request.
 Client can additionally use the `Content-Id`